Advanced Certificate Student Handbook

 Resident students wishing to have meals during the weekend must sign in by 6:30 p.m. the day before the meal.

-Furthermore, to prevent waste, students should only sign up for meals that they actually intend to partake in.
+Furthermore, to prevent waste, students should only sign in for meals that they actually intend to partake in.
 If known in advance that a student will miss a meal because of church activities, another student is allowed to prepare a plate, put the student‘s name on it, and set it aside.

 Opening Hours of the Dining Room